 "Crossovers"

 These “crossovers” often signify important trends – in the cats/dogs case, that more households were becoming apartment-dwellers, with all that means for appliance sales and so on.
+When a trend captures 50% of its domain, it's a sign that it is here to stay.
+For this reason, crossovers tell us important things about our future - and usually show us that the future is already here.

 In 1984, for the 1st time,